oktadev/okta-spring-boot-angular-pwa-example/README.md

 To see how this application was created, please read [Add Authentication to Your Angular PWA](https://developer.okta.com/blog/2017/06/13/add-authentication-angular-pwa) on the Okta Developer blog.

-You will need to have an [Okta Developer account](https://developer.okta.com/signup/) and environment variables configured to run this application.
+You will need to have an [Okta Developer account](https://developer.okta.com/signup/) and your Okta settings configured to run this application.

 > [Okta](https://developer.okta.com/) has Authentication and User Management APIs that reduce development time with instant-on, scalable user infrastructure.
 Okta's intuitive API and expert support make it easy for developers to authenticate, manage and secure users and roles in any application.